Community Radio: “Let’s Talk About the Middle East”

 Working with Local Youth

 Through our Young Peacemakers initiative, the CRT has reached out to local youth in Sarasota County to help create the new generation of people working towards peace.
-In 2010 we partner with the United Religions Initiative to create a six-month study in Sarasota High School called, “Healing Racism”.
+In 2010 we partners with the United Religions Initiative to create a six-month study in Sarasota High School called, “Healing Racism”.
 We also pilot tested a program that provided training for teachers in Sarasota High School in how to create conflict-free classrooms and defuse potentially threatening situations.
 The initiative was funded by a small grant from Teaching Tolerance, an initiative of the Southern Poverty Law Center.
 CRT also provides internship opportunities in the United States and Israel for local high school and college students.
 Students get a chance to meet the peacemakers in person, organize interfaith events, and use their own skills and talents to help build a more peaceful future (Unfortunately, with rare exceptions we cannot fund travel or housing costs.)

 Read Jason’s blog from his internship in Israel during the summer of 2010.